dzangolab/generator-dzangolab-iac/generators/do-swarm-managers/templates/do-swarm-managers/README.md

 ## Usage

-All commands must be run frominside the Pulumi project folder.
+All commands must be run from inside the Pulumi project folder.

 * Install dependencies